 As we made our way through the exhibits, we found lots of displays that highlight the ever present dangers associated with underground mining.
 The risk of cave-ins would always be in the forefront of miners as they made their ways down into the darkness.
 Toxic gases were a possible hazard, and the use of explosives added to the daily risks.
 Many miners died prematurely due to “miners consumption”.
 This was caused by breathing in the minute particles of silica dust forced into the air from the dynamite blasts.

 The Joplin Mining Museum has one of the best collections of lead and zinc ore in the world.
 There are also a host of other minerals found in the underground caves and during excavation.
 Mineral samples of all sizes and types can be viewed and are clearly labeled for visitors.
 Staff is on hand to answer any questions that arise about the samples or mining operations.

 A favorite display case for many visitors is the one that shows how minerals are used in everyday products.
 It is amazing, and somewhat scary, to see what can be found in things we eat, drink, and use for personal purposes.
 This exhibit connects the importance of minerals to all of us, and made us think about the steps that must be taken to harvest the materials we need for daily life.

 No mineral exhibit would be complete without a section of fluorescent samples.
 Everyone enjoys seeing the incandescent light dim, and the black light irradiate the samples.
 It’s amazing to see what colors will appear, and to wonder for what reason these items react in such a way.
 Whatever the underlying cause, we still like to see the rocks glow.
 It’s almost as much fun as watching the largest electric shovel in action.
+While you are there, why not visit the history museum, as well?
+(You can read about it here.)
 Why not plan your visit to the Joplin Mining Museum to learn more about the industry that shaped this area?

 Like this article?
 Share it with your friends!